EngageDC/dirt/README.md

 We warmly welcome changes that makes dirt less opinionated, so feel free to create an issue or pull request.

 ## Uninstalling
-Should you no longer want Dirt on your system, you will just need to delete a few files.
+Should you no longer want dirt on your system, you will just need to delete a few files.

 	rm -rf /usr/local/bin/dirt # Delete dirt installation rm -rf ~/.dirt # Delete dirt user config file